Gilead and GSK drugs for HCV and HIV win EU green light

 The often-undiagnosed hepatitis C virus is transmitted through contaminated blood.
 While infection rates have dropped since the early 1990s - due in part to the introduction of blood and organ screening - many older adults remain at risk.

-Two new antiviral drugs, Incivek from Vertex Pharmaceuticals and Victrelis from Merck & Co, have cured more HCV patients in recent years, but both are protease inhibitors and are still used in combination with injections.
+Two new antiviral drugs, Incivek from Vertex Pharmaceuticals (VRTX.O) and Victrelis from Merck & Co (MRK.N), have cured more HCV patients in recent years, but both are protease inhibitors and are still used in combination with injections.

 Sovaldi was recommended by an expert advisory committee of the U.S. Food and Drug Administration last month and a final decision from the FDA is expected by December 8.

 GSK's Tivicay, or dolutegravir, is also forecast to be a significant new product for the British drugmaker.
-It will be sold through the ViiV Healthcare business, in which GSK is the biggest shareholder, alongside Pfizer and Shionogi.
+It will be sold through the ViiV Healthcare business, in which GSK is the biggest shareholder, alongside Pfizer (PFE.N) and Shionogi (4507.T).

 The once-daily drug belongs to a novel class known as integrase inhibitors that block the HIV virus from entering cells, and is designed to be used in combination with other HIV drugs.
 Consensus forecasts point to sales of $1.6 billion by 2018.
 GSK shares were up 0.18 percent.

-In addition, the European agency recommended approval of a new two-in-one diabetes drug called Xigduo from Bristol-Myers Squibb and AstraZeneca.
+In addition, the European agency recommended approval of a new two-in-one diabetes drug called Xigduo from Bristol-Myers Squibb (BMY.N) and AstraZeneca (AZN.L).

 (Reporting by Ben Hirschler; Editing by Kate Kelland and Mark Trevelyan)